-2.2 The Problem of Worker
+2.2 The Probblem of Worker

 The worker's problem is to maximize the expected value (2).
 Therefore, the worker's interest is to choose a policy function to decide whether or not to accept any particular job offer in any situation.
-With probability μ , unemployed workers draw one independent identically distributed offer from the known distribution F. The worker has the option of rejecting the offer, in which case he or she is unemployed in this period and waits until next chance, possibly in the next or further period, to draw another offer from F. If the worker accepts the offer to work at w, he or she receives the labor income based on the accepted w and the worker's skill level until he or she gets separated.
-Therefore, the income at period t + i, y{t+j} , is assumed to be as follows;
+With probability μ , unemployed workers draw one independent identically distributed offer from the known distribution F. The worker has the option of rejecting the offer, in which case he or she is unemployed in this period and waits until next chance, possibly in the next or further period, to draw another offer from F. If the worker accepts the offer to work at w, in which case he or she receives a wage of w per period until he or she gets separated.
+Therefore, the income y{t+j} is assumed to be as follows;